-This specification also considers a new version of the EPIS variable, which is now equal to one from the moment the program is introduced.
+This specification is based on a new version of the EPIS variable, which is now equal to one from the moment the program is introduced.
 This allows one to compare the mean achievement levels before and after the student is exposed to the program.